 You can also get to Wrocław by train, as Poland is quite well connected by trains.
 For example, a trip from Katowice will take about 2h (€10-16), 4.5h from Warsaw (€13-21), and 5h from Gdańsk (€14-22).
 However, we feel obligated to warn you that trains are often unreliable and delayed.
 To learn more about connections that might interest you visit rozklad-pkp.pl website.

-Things to do in Wrocław, Poland – Summing up
+One day in Wroclaw, Poland – Summing up

 Wrocław is such a beautiful Polish city, isn’t it?
 It’s charming, colorful, interesting, and very tasty.
 It’s a place with many things to do that will satisfy every traveler’s taste.
 And we’re sure that even after only one day you’ll understand why this city should be visited along with other popular names like Kraków, Gdańsk, Warsaw or Poznań.